Storyboards in UX/UI Design

 For initial brainstorming, you can use low-fidelity storyboards.
 These are simple and focus only on the main steps of the user's journey.
 They usually include basic sketches and short annotations to highlight key interactions and decisions.
 This type helps teams quickly align on the concept before diving deep into specifics.

 For later stages, high-fidelity storyboards are more suitable.
-These contain detailed illustrations and comprehensive annotations that describe the user's actions, emotions, and the overall context more thoroughly.
-They often include specific user interface (UI) elements and are useful for guiding detailed design and development processes.
+These contain detailed illustrations and comprehensive annotations—that describe the user's actions, emotions and the overall context in more thorough detail.
+They often include specific user interface (UI) elements, and are useful for guiding detailed design and development processes.

 UX Strategist and Consultant, William Hudson explains brainstorming in this video: